leh-palace-in-ladakh

 • Grand Entrance – The Lion Gate (Singe-sgo) – Visitors enter through an ornate wooden doorway on the second level.

-• Royal Courtyard & Halls – The fourth level has Khatok Chenmo, an open space for events.
-The fifth level has the hall of audience, where the king met his ministers.
+• Royal Courtyard & Halls – Khatok Chenmo, an open space for events, is on the fourth level.
+The hall of audience on the fifth level was where the king met with his ministers.

 • Royal Family’s Living Area – The sixth and seventh floors were for the royal family, with private rooms and apartments.